pythonjiaocheng/pythonjiaocheng.github.io/_posts/python/2015-12-21-how-to-make-class-iterable?.md.md

 ---
 layout: post
-title: "how to make class iterable?.md"
+title: "how to make class iterable?"
 category: python
 duoshuo: true
 mydate : 2015-12-21-02-02-16
-description: "how to make class iterable?.md"
+description: "how to make class iterable?"
 tags: [python]
 ---
 `Iterator` objects in python conform to the iterator protocol, which basically means they provide two methods: `__iter__()` and `next()`.
 The `__iter__` returns the iterator object and is implicitly called at the start of loops.
 The `next()` method returns the next value and is implicitly called at each loop increment. `next()` raises a `StopIteration` exception when there are no more value to return, which is implicitly captured by looping constructs to stop iterating.